apache/comdev-working-groups/wg-sharpeners/README.md

 general, this means don't forward content from a private list to anyone who is not an ASF member.

-All reports on Sharpener activity must be in <private> sections, unless you have coordinated with the PMC to include it in *their* report.
+All reports on NameTBD activity must be in <private> sections, unless you have coordinated with the PMC to include it in *their* report.

 ### Collegial